Praqma/kubernetes-ebook/chapter08.md

 ------
 ## Some notes on CIDR/CNI IP address showing/not-showing on the worker nodes:

 (to do) Add a step to make sure that the worker nodes have got the CIDR IP address.
-Right now, in my setup, I do not see CIDR addresses assigned to my worker nodes, even though they show up as Ready .
+Right now, in my setup, I do not see CIDR addresses assigned to my worker nodes even though they are showing as Ready.

 ( **UPDATE:** I recently found out that the CIDR network assigned to each worker node shows up in the output of `kubectl describe node <NodeName>` command.
-This is very handy! )
+This is very handy!)

 ```
 [root@worker1 ~]# ifconfig